xomicloud/xomi/README.md

 - `account()`

 Again there is only one function.
-It connects to Xomi's account server.
+It connects to Xomi's account server in order to provide a user's details, specifically their username and email address.

 * The `account` function takes `configuration`, `identityToken` and `callback` objects: